 While Botham was finishing up, Glen Chapple was flaying a century in 21 minutes and 27 balls - the fastest in first-class history.
 But you won't see it any record books.
 Chapple's hundred came against joke bowlers, Tony Cottey (6-0-121-0) and Matthew Maynard (6-0-110-1).

 An injury-plagued fast bowler is born.
 When Dilhara Fernando burst onto the international scene, young and raw, he inspired hope that he would be the long-term replacement for Chaminda Vaas as the cutting edge of Sri Lanka's pace attack, but two stress fractures in 2004 hampered his career.
-Fernando has a well-disguised slower ball and can reverse swing it as well.
+Fernando had a well-disguised slower ball and could reverse swing it as well.
 One of his finest performances was when he took 6 for 27 to skittle England out for 104 in an ODI at the Premadasa Stadium in 2007.
 He was recalled in 2016 to the T20 squad four years after his last international match for Sri Lanka, but played just the one game.

-England beat Pakistan by 73 runs in a one-day international to win the series 2-0.
+England beat Pakistan by 73 runs in a one-day international at Old Trafford to win the series 2-0.
 Mike Gatting top-scored with 76 and Ian Botham hit four sixes off Iqbal Qasim.

 John Gunn was born, another whose six Tests were all against Australia.
 A hard-working allrounder, he bowled 42 overs in taking 5 for 76 in Adelaide in 1901-02.
 His uncle William and brother George also played for England.

 Robert Christiani, who was born on this day, had the misfortune of playing in the West Indies middle order at the same time as the three Ws.
-It is said that he was a far better batsman than his average of 26.35 in 22 Tests reveals.
-He was lbw on 99 in his first Test in Barbados.
-He was picked for the India tour in 1948-49 and became the first batsman from Guyana to score a century when, batting at No. 8, he made 107 in West Indies total of 631 in Delhi.
+It is said that he was a far better batter than his average of 26.35 in 22 Tests reveals.
+He was lbw on 99 in his first Test, in Barbados.
+He was picked for the India tour in 1948-49 and became the first batter from Guyana to score a century, when, batting at No. 8, he made 107 in West Indies total of 631 in Delhi.
 He was a genuine allrounder who fielded well, bowled offspin and kept wicket.
 He also represented British Guiana as a hockey forward and football goalkeeper.